Harvey Ellis

-Harvey Ellis (October 17, 1852, Rochester, New York – January 2, 1904, Syracuse, New York) was an American architect, perspective renderer, painter and furniture designer.
+Harvey Ellis (October 17, 1852, in Rochester, New York – January 2, 1904, in Syracuse, New York) was an American architect, perspective renderer, painter and furniture designer.
 He worked in Rochester, New York; Utica, New York; St. Paul, Minnesota; Minneapolis, Minnesota; St. Joseph, Missouri; St. Louis, Missouri and Syracuse, New York.

 Early life in Rochester

 Ellis was born in Rochester on October 17, 1852, the oldest of four sons of Dewitt and Eliza Haseltine Ellis.
 Childhood drawings suggest an unusual artistic aptitude.
 After public grade school and, for a while, a private high school academy in Rochester, Ellis entered the United States Military Academy at West Point in 1871 but was among the first-year cadets discharged after seven months for academic insufficiency, in his case in French and mathematics.

 During the next five years, Ellis moved about between Albany and Rochester in New York state.
 Documentation of this phase of his life is scarce.
 Family correspondence reveals that in New York in 1875 he supported himself by working part-time as a draftsman in an engineering firm.
 He is thought to have studied painting with Edwin White and architecture with Arthur Gilman; although plausible, these claims have resisted verification.
 It also has been said that he worked for Henry Hobson Richardson; however, that is unlikely.
 Ellis made no such assertion, and there is no record of him in Richardson's archives.